sahilm8/stock_info_svc/README.md

 ## Endpoints

-Instances can be created, fetched, or deleted for the following model classes.
+Requests can be made for the following resources.

 ### Resources